Most people don’t think of salt when they think of hydration. They think of salt as a condiment to accompany steak, eggs, and possibly tequila shots.

 The medical term for low serum sodium is hyponatremia.
 The symptoms of hyponatremia include muscle cramps, headache, weakness, fatigue, and confusion.
 In severe cases, hyponatremia can cause seizures, brain damage, and death.

-Conservatively, hyponatremia affects about 15% of endurance athletes.
+Conservatively, exercise-associated hyponatremia affects about 15% of endurance athletes.
 Why is it so common?
 Because organizations like the American College of Sports Medicine (ACSM) have scared the public into over-hydrating.
 Per ACSM guidelines, athletes are supposed to drink enough water to cap body water losses at 2% of body mass.

 But dehydration (net water loss) and hypohydration (low body water) aren’t the evils they’re made out to be, at least not compared to hyponatremia.
 For one, losing body water during exercise doesn’t appear to affect athletic performance.
 And more importantly, sports-related dehydration isn’t killing anybody.
 Hyponatremia is.